A Moral of Fates and Folly

 For others, naught but ashes blue.

-One lad, who always Did what’s Right,
+One who always Did what’s Right,

 Amassed a fortune, shining bright.